stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 - This is a question that will require research, testing, and data-gathering.
 --->

-At the outset your research questions will be rather general and mundane.
-But that is perfectly normal: we all have to start somewhere.
-Once you have a good research question, however, you can move into a more rigorous phase of research.

 As you begin your research, try to keep an open mind and allow yourself to be pulled in new directions.
 It is important to think of the research process as something more than a mere attempt to find information on a